-Embark on a Unique Experience of Detroit’s Underground Railroad Tour
+Embark on this Unique Experience highlighting Detroit’s Underground Railroad History

 The Incredible Journey to Midnight: Detroit Underground Railroad Lantern Walking Tour isn’t your ordinary tour—it’s an experience!
 Step back in time to 19th-century America and retrace the steps of freedom seekers on this remarkable journey through Midnight (code for Detroit) as they escape the horrific shackles of bondage in search of freedom across the Detroit River.
 On this remarkable journey, actors provide added drama by taking on the personas of significant historical figures of this era such Frederick Douglas or Sojourner Truth.
 If it’s entertainment, knowledge and excitement you seek, then look no further than this memorable experience.